digitaldreams/laracrud/README.md

 ## Create a Model

-Theare are some good practice for model in Laravel.
+There are some good practice for model in Laravel.
 Use scope to define query, define fillable, dates, casts etc.
-ALso define relation, set*Attribute and get*Attribute for doing work before and after model save and fetch.
+Also define relation, set*Attribute and get*Attribute for doing work before and after model save and fetch.

 We are going to create this thing automatically by reading table structure and its relation to others table.
 ```php